mantidproject/mantid/docs/source/interfaces/Indirect Data Analysis.rst

   specified value in the instrument parameters file, and in the absence of such specification, defaults to "last value")

+Preview File
+  The workspace currently active in the preview plot.

+Spectrum
+  Changes the spectrum displayed in the preview plot.

+Plot Current Preview
+  Plots the currently selected preview plot in a separate external window

+Run
+  Runs the processing configured on the current tab.

 Plot Spectrum
   If enabled it will plot the spectrum represented by the workspace index in the neighbouring spin box.
 This workspace index is the index of the spectrum within the workspace selected in the combobox.

 Save Result
-  If enabled the result will be saved as a NeXus file in the default save directory.
+  Saves the result in the default save directory.

 MSD Fit
 -------